zecure/shadowd.zecure.org/content/documentation/user_interface.md

 This command sends a report about recent attacks to all users with a valid e-mail address.
 No e-mails are send if there are no logged attacks in the time frame.

+## Filters

+The user interface provides powerful filters to help you quickly find information you are interested in or hide information you are not interested in.

+### Include

+If you specify an *include* filter only results are shown that match this filter.
+Different *include* filters are combined with a logical `AND`, while *include* filters of the same type are combined with a logical `OR`.

+### Exclude

+If you specify an *exclude* filter only results are shown that do not match this filter.
+Both *exclude* filters of the same type and different *exclude* filters are combined with a logical `OR`.